nazy67/mastering_git/README.md

 - Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.

 - Merging pull requests (PR) also will be tracked as a commit

-### Git vs GitHub

-GitHub is not Git.
-GitHub is a website for hosting projects that use Git.
-Git is a tool a developer installs locally on their computer, while GitHub is an online service that stores  pushed code to it from computers running the Git tool.
-The main difference between Git and GitHub is in their functionality.
-While they both provide source code management (SCM) and make merging and sharing code easier, this is pretty much where their similarities end.
-Think of Git as a single computer and GitHub as a network of multiple interconnected computers, all with the same end goal but a wildly different role for how to get there.
-GitHub is  a hosted Git ,  allows you to create repositories and keep a track of your code.
-Git is a tool that supports the version control system.

-### What is Git?

-- Git is the tool which support version control system.

-- Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during  software development.
-Its goals include speed, data integrity, and support for distributed, non-linear workflows (thousands of parallel branches running on different systems).

-### What is GitHub?

-- VSC(Version Control System) and SCM(Source Code Management)
-- source code management.
-- remote location for our code. (location to store our codes(files))
-- it has built in git.